 There are some basic best practices that go a long way in reducing ground accidents and incidents, the foundation of which is to never ask anyone to do a job or task they have not been trained to do.
 So keep an open door to questions.
 Be approachable.
 Teach others to stop if they are unsure, and embrace a request for assistance.
 Safety procedures such as the chocking of the main gear at all ramp parking situations or while the aircraft is in maintenance sounds a bit elementary, but this is an area that is subject to being ignored, especially if the aircraft will not be parked for an extended period of time.

-Let’s take a look at one routine:
+Let’s take a look at one routine: moving aircraft.

 - A ground marshaller should be used as aircraft arrive and depart from parking spots.
 Wing walkers are especially helpful when pulling or backing an aircraft into or out of a hangar.

-- An industry best practice tells us that we need two people plus a tug driver when maneuvering the aircraft on the ramp or removing it from a hangar, and three people plus a tug driver when pushing an aircraft into a hangar or tight parking location.
+- An industry best practice tells us that we need two plus a tug driver when maneuvering the aircraft on the ramp or removing it from a hangar, and three plus a tug driver when pushing an aircraft into a hangar or tight parking location.

 - The use of warning cones at wing tips and tail to avoid wing overlap hazards are considered preventative best practices.